google/skia-buildbot/jsdoc/README.md

 Design
 ------

-jsdoc is a simple program that periodically checks out the **latest** version of the Skia infra repo, makes the documentation and demo pages for select folders and serves them over HTTP.
+jsdoc is a simple program that serves up the documentation and demo pages for select folders and serves them over HTTP.

 jsdoc runs in a Docker container (See the [Dockerfile](./Dockerfile)).